Frameless Sliding Doors · Melbourne

 04

-Each screen is measured after tiling so the glass can be made to suit the finished bathroom dimensions.
+Each screen is measured after tiling, so the glass can be made to suit the actual bathroom dimensions rather than a standard size.

 Glass Options